isc-jgupta/testingiko/README.md

+# Configuring SCO Topology using IKO

-# Steps to configure SCO EKS Cluster
+## Steps to configure SCO EKS Cluster

 1. Setting up EKS Cluster (Can be modified to work on other cloud services)
 2. Installing IKO
 3. Modifying IRISCluster and IRISService

-# Prerequisites
+## Prerequisites

 1. The following libraries in your terminal: eksctl